Incantium/Audio-Player-Plus/README.md

 Firstly, it is important to create a new [music clip](Documentation~/MusicClip.md) instance for each audio clip in you game.
 Audio Player Plus requires you to use this new data structure for more control over the audio settings per clip.
-This process is done by right-clicking on an audio clip in Unity and then selecting "Create -> Audio -> Music Clip".
+This process is done by right-clicking on an audio clip in Unity and then selecting "Create -> Data -> Music Clip".

 Furthermore, it is possible to make the [music clip](Documentation~/MusicClip.md) much better with its new settings, which can be read [here](Documentation~/MusicClip.md).